seatable/seatable-admin-docs/docs/installation-rework/single_node_install.md

     SeaTable uses `docker` and `docker compose` plugin.
 If Docker is not supported by your platform, you cannot install SeaTable Server with this manual.

-!!! question "Want to watch a step-by-step video instead of reading a manual?"
+!!! tip "Want to watch a step-by-step video instead of reading a manual?"

     :fontawesome-brands-youtube:{ style="color: #EE0F0F" }
     __[How to install SeaTable]__ :octicons-clock-24: 20m